-- 3. In the communications program, press Enter to send a carriage return to the PX2. - 4.
-The PX2 prompts you to log in.
+3. In the communications program, press Enter to send a carriage return to the PX3.

+- 4. The PX3 prompts you to log in.
 Both user name and password are case sensitive. - a.
 Username: admin - b.
-Password: raritan (or a new password if you have changed it).

-- 5. If prompted to change the default password, change or ignore it. - To change it, follow onscreen instructions to type your new password. - To ignore it, simply press Enter. - 6.
+Password: raritan (or a new password if you have changed it). - 5.
+If prompted to change the default password, change or ignore it. - To change it, follow onscreen instructions to type your new password. - To ignore it, simply press Enter. - 6.
 The # prompt appears. - 7.
 Type config and press Enter. - 8.
 To configure network settings, type appropriate commands and press Enter.
 Refer to the following commands list.
-CLI commands are case sensitive. - 9.
-After finishing the network settings, type apply to save changes.
-To abort, type cancel.

-► Commands for wired networking:
+CLI commands are case sensitive. - After finishing the network settings, type apply to save changes.
+To abort, type cancel. - Commands for wired networking:

 The <ipvX> variable in the following commands is either ipv4 or ipv6, depending on the type of IP protocol you are configuring.
-Replace the <ETH> variable with the word 'ethernet' when you are configuring the wired networking.